 - Maintains all student disciplinary records

-- collects and disseminates research and analysis concerning student conduct
+- Collects and disseminates data and trends concerning student conduct

 - Provides educational outreach programs for students

 The Office of Student Conduct and Community Standards is located in the Student Affairs Building on Bobcat Way and is open Monday through Friday, 9 a.m. to 5 p.m.
 For more information please call 203-582-8753.

 Making a Referral to the Office of Student Conduct and Community Standards

-The CARE and Conduct Incident Reporting Form should be used to report any behaviors of concern to the appropriate individuals at Quinnipiac University, including but not limited to: concerns related to the well-being of a student, potential violations of the Student Code of Conduct, and general student behavioral concerns regardless of whether they occur on or off campus, please fill out the Incident Reporting Form.
+To report any behaviors of concern to the appropriate individuals at Quinnipiac University, including but not limited to: concerns related to the well-being of a student, potential violations of the Student Code of Conduct, and general student behavioral concerns regardless of whether they occur on or off campus, please fill out the Incident Reporting Form.

 NOTE: The form should NOT be used to report emergencies.
-If you or another person is in immediate danger, a student is about to harm themselves or others, and/or if a student is found gravely disabled and cannot care for their health and safety please call 911 immediately.
+If you or another person is in immediate danger, if a student is about to harm themselves or others, and/or if a student is found gravely disabled and cannot care for their health and safety please call 911 immediately.
 If you need immediate assistance in non-emergency situations or are concerned about the well-being of a student outside of business hours, please call Public Safety at 203-582-6200.

 Student Learning Outcomes

-As a result of participating in the Student Conduct process, students will:
+As a result of participating in the Student Conduct process, students will achieve the following competencies:

 - Critical Thinking and Reasoning: Analyze their behavior and its effect on the community.

-- Responsible Citizenship: Identify the impact of personal decisions.
+- Responsibility: Identify the impact of personal decisions.